Ronaldmtt/FGoazprofileai/replit.md

 ## Overview

-OAZ IA Profiler is an adaptive AI proficiency assessment platform that evaluates collaborators' competency in 9 AI domains through an 8-12 minute intelligent questionnaire.
-The system uses an IRT-lite (Item Response Theory) scoring algorithm to dynamically adjust question difficulty based on user responses, providing personalized proficiency reports and learning recommendations.
+OAZ IA Profiler is an AI maturity assessment platform that evaluates employees' proficiency across 4 key dimensions through a streamlined 10-question assessment.
+The system uses **100% OpenAI-generated questions** personalized to each user's role and department, with a simplified scoring model (10-40 points) that classifies employees into 4 maturity levels to direct them to appropriate training programs.

-The application features a multi-agent ecosystem where specialized agents handle question selection, response grading, proficiency scoring, and recommendation generation.
-Assessment sessions adapt in real-time, converging on accurate proficiency estimates while minimizing test duration.
+The application features a multi-agent ecosystem where specialized agents handle question generation, response grading, and maturity classification.
+All questions are generated dynamically via GPT-4o, ensuring relevance and practical focus on real-world AI tool usage.

-**Status**: ✅ Production ready (v1.5.0) - Sistema de geração de perguntas aprimorado com validação semântica e ambiguidade controlada
+**Status**: ✅ Production ready (v2.0.0) - Simplified matrix-based assessment with 4-block structure and 100% adaptive question generation

 ## User Preferences